sodadata/soda-core/docs/README.md

 All is good.
 No tests failed.
 Scan took 23.307 seconds
 ```

-The next step is to add Soda SQL scans in your favourite
+The next step is to add Soda SQL scans in your favorite
-data pipeline orchestration solution like Eg:
+data pipeline orchestration solution like:

 * Airflow
 * AWS Glue